ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>Is the user experience in the portal different once payment notification goes out between a consumer and business?</b></summary>

 No, both will have same user experience.
+For more info [Portal Flow] (../docs/?path=docs/interactive-guide/portal-flow/portalflow.md)

 </details>